kisjinn/LeetCode-Solution-Posts/README.md

-This contains the  Solutions of LeetCode questions which I posted on LeetCode
+This contains the  Solutions of LeetCode questions which I posted on LeetCode.